 What is vaping?

 Vaping refers to the usage of e-cigarettes/ vape pens, or more precisely the process of inhaling the vaporized form of the chemical ingredients found in them.
 This phenomenon has gained mainstream popularity in recent years.
-This is especially among smokers who have been trying to quit smoking and see vaping as a healthier alternative.
+This is especially among some smokers who have been trying to quit smoking.
 In addition, it is also attracting many young adults and teenagers who want to quench their curiosity about smoking.
 In fact, vaping on campus is starting to becoming a trend in colleges, globally.